 (b) in respect of a length measurement, by more than 25 mm or less than 25 mm from the length of the test object recorded by the forest officer under clause 6.

-8. Procedure where verification tolerance limits not met
+8. Tolerance limits not met, consequences of

 Where a measurement verification test is carried out on a log scanner and scanner computer in accordance with clause 5 and the scanner and computer fail to comply with the verification tolerance limits set out in clause 7 —